MaterializeInc/materialize/doc/developer/project-lifecycle.md

 ## General Availability

 The General Availability is the last phase of the project lifecycle.
-By this point, we’re convinced about a solution’s value, as well as its performance and stability.
+By this point, we're convinced about a solution's value, as well as its performance and stability.
 Generally available solutions are available in all customer environments.